swiftlang/swift-evolution/proposals/NNNN-observability.md

 #### KVO

-Key-value observing in Objective-C has served that model well, but is limited to class hierarchies that inherit from `NSObject`.
+Key-value observing has served the Cocoa/Objective-C programming model well, but is limited to class hierarchies that inherit from `NSObject`.
 The APIs only offer the intercepting of events, meaning that the notification of changes is between the `willSet` and `didSet` events.
 KVO has great flexibility with granularity of events, but lacks in composability.
 KVO observers must also inherit from `NSObject`, and rely on the Objective-C runtime to track the changes that occur.
 Even though the interface for KVO has been updated to utilize the more modern Swift strongly-typed key paths, under the hood its events are still stringly typed.

 #### Combine

-Combine's `ObservableObject` produces changes on the leading edge of the `willSet`/`didSet` events, and all values are delivered before the value is set.
-While this serves SwiftUI well, it is restrictive for non-SwiftUI usage and can be surprising to developers first encountering that restriction. `ObservableObject` also requires all observed properties to be marked as `@Published` to interact with change events.
+Combine's `ObservableObject` produces changes at the beginning of a change event, so all values are delivered before the new value is set.
+While this serves SwiftUI well, it is restrictive for non-SwiftUI usage and can be surprising to developers first encountering that behavior. `ObservableObject` also requires all observed properties to be marked as `@Published` to interact with change events.
 In most cases, this requirement is applied to every single property and becomes redundant to the developer; folks writing an `ObservableObject` conforming type must repeatedly (with little to no true gained clarity) annotate each property.
 In the end, this results in meaning fatigue of what is or isn't a participating item.

 ## Proposed solution